 Applications which support the HTTPS Profile shall support HTTP 1.1.

-The body of the HTTP Messages shall be OPC UA JSON Encoded.
-The Content-type shall be "application/opcua+uajson".
+The body of the HTTP Messages shall be encoded using the OPC UA JSON DataEncoding and the Content-Type shall be ‘application/json’.
+If the message is compressed the Content-Encoding shall be ‘gzip’.

 An example HTTP request header is: